rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Area copy/Counting_Unit_squares/Index.md

 ---
 title: "Counting squares"
-description: "Counting squares can be used to find the area of any shape.
-This method involves adding squares to cover the shape and counting the complete squares inside.
-Incomplete squares are estimated with values of 0.75 and 0.25.
-The same method can be applied to curved shapes.
-Additionally, the article discusses decomposition and finding the area of different sections in a garden by counting squares."
+description: "Area of different shapes can be found by counting squares.
+Squares are used to measure area, regardless of the shape.
+There are two methods to count squares: Method I involves adding squares to cover the shape and counting complete, more than half, and less than half squares.
+Method II involves decomposing the shape into smaller squares and counting them.
+The area of the irregular shape is estimated by adding up the squares with their respective values.
+Curved shapes can also be measured this way.
+In the context of a garden, the area can be found by counting the squares in each section and adding them together."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00